 Internet of Things (IoT)

-IoT devices are increasingly being utilised in asset management to improve a maintenance team’s monitoring capabilities.
+Digital technology such as IoT devices are increasingly being utilised in asset management to improve a maintenance team’s monitoring capabilities.
 These devices are embedded with sensors and can share data over a network, making them ideal for gathering data in otherwise inaccessible and dangerous areas.
 For example, Melbourne Water incorporated IoT tools for monitoring underground steel pipes and drainage systems to detect early infrastructure failures.

 What’s great about IoT devices is that they can transmit important asset information into a company’s cloud database.
 That means data gathered by a fleet of IoT sensors installed in different areas can be consolidated into a single location.
 This gives facility managers real-time visibility over their asset’s conditions without needing to dispatch technicians for inspections.
 Additionally, advanced IoT sensors have built-in diagnostics that automatically detect issues and warn field technicians, expediting maintenance tasks even further.